Skip to main content

 • if your premises are part commercial and part domestic - for example, if you live above your shop

 If you have space which you occasionally use as a home office, you are unlikely to be affected by business rates - especially if that room also functions as a domestic space such as a spare bedroom.
-On the other hand, if you have a space that has been adapted specifically for work purposes (for instance a garage that has been converted into a hardressing salon) and its main function is related to your business or work activities, it is likely that it will be assessed for business rates.
+On the other hand, if you have a space that has been adapted specifically for work purposes (for instance, a garage that has been converted into a hairdressing salon) and its main function is related to your business or work activities, it is likely that it will be assessed for business rates.
 The VOA has produced some examples to illustrate when business rates might be payable.

 The VOA will assess each case on its own merits and may decide they need to visit you to check your workspace before they make an assessment for business rates.
 If the VOA decides that the space is liable to business rates, they will only be payable on the non-domestic parts of you home.
 The rates will be calculated in the same way as other non-domestic properties.